libsFlutter/flutter_magento_marketplace/README.md

 # Flutter Magento Marketplace Library

+> **⚠️ DEPRECATED**: This package has been integrated into the main `flutter_magento` package as of version 3.6.0.
+Please migrate to using `flutter_magento` directly.
+This package will no longer receive updates.
+>
+> **Migration Guide**: All marketplace functionality is now available under `package:flutter_magento/flutter_magento.dart`.
+Simply replace your imports and the code will work the same way.

 [![Latest Stable Version](https://poser.pugx.org/nativemind/flutter_magento_marketplace/v/stable)](https://pub.dev/packages/flutter_magento_marketplace)
 [![License](https://poser.pugx.org/nativemind/flutter_magento_marketplace/license)](https://pub.dev/packages/flutter_magento_marketplace)
 [![Total Downloads](https://poser.pugx.org/nativemind/flutter_magento_marketplace/downloads)](https://pub.dev/packages/flutter_magento_marketplace)

+**🚨 THIS PACKAGE IS DEPRECATED 🚨**

+This package has been merged into the main `flutter_magento` package.
+Please use `flutter_magento` version 3.6.0 or higher instead.

+---

 A comprehensive Flutter library for Magento 2 Marketplace functionality with multi-seller support, subdomains, ratings, messaging, and more.
 Built on top of the core `flutter_magento` library to provide seamless marketplace features.